FuelLabs/sway-libs/README.md

 use sway_libs::ownership::only_owner;
 ```

-For more information about implementation please refer to the [Sway Libs Book](https://fuellabs.github.io/sway-libs/book/index.html)
+For more information about implementation please refer to the [Sway Libs Docs Hub](https://docs.fuel.network/docs/sway-libs/)

 ## Running Tests